Bharawas

 Bharawas is a village in Rewari tehsil of Rewari district in the Indian state of Haryana.
-It lies on NH15 south of Rewari at about 8 km on the Rewari-Bawad road.
+It lies on NH15 south of Rewari at about 8 km on the Rewari-Bawal road.

 History

 Buddha Prakash, a scholar of the Kurukshetra University, states that Bharawas was likely the seat of the historical Bhadanaka kingdom that was conquered by the 12th century Chahamana king Prithviraj Chauhan.
 According to Buddha Prakash, this kingdom comprised old Gurgaon district, part of Alwar and Bhiwani tahsil.
 However, Cynthia Talbot of University of Wisconsin-Madison identifies Bhadanaka territory as the area around Bayana in Bharatpur; historian Dasharatha Sharma identifies it as the present-day Bhiwani to north, Rewari west and Alwar to southwest.

 Maratha era

 The Maratha general, Mahadji Scindhia stayed at Rewari in 1787, to regulate the affairs and collect land revenue from here.
 On Mahadji's departure a rebel mughal courtier of Delhi, Najaf Qui Khan (son of Mirza Najaf Khan), occupied the fort of Gokalgarh, 3 km north of Rewari.
 Mughal Emperor Shah Alam II marched his army from Delhi to punish the rebellious leader.
 The Emperor encamped at Bharawas, eight kilometres south of Rewari.
 He was accompanied by the Begum Samru and her forces from her principal cantonment at Jharsa.
 On 12 March 1788, Najaf Quli inflicted heavy losses on the Mughals in a night attack.
 But Begum Samru's artillery proved effective and compelled Njaf Quli to sue for peace.